La Chaise-Dieu Festival 3La Chaise-Dieu Festival 3

 There’s more to come.
 The abbey complex at La Chaise-Dieu conceals another treasure.
 The precious Flemish tapestries from the XVIᵉ century are back after a meticulous restoration.

-Come and discover the new exhibition space, where architect Richard Goulois has created a space that respects both the historical heritage and contemporary conservation requirements.
+Come and discover the new exhibition space, where architect Richard Goulois has created a setting that respects both the historical heritage and contemporary conservation requirements.